Tandem clustering with invariant coordinate selection

-The question of using the Mahalanobis distance instead of the Euclidean distance when using the $k$means algorithm has been studied in the literature for a long time. \citet{gnanadesikan1993mahalanobis} give an example with three groups in three dimensions where the Euclidean distance is not appropriate, contrary to the Mahalanobis distance based on the within-group dispersion, which takes into account the elliptical nature of the groups (i.e., correlations).
-Another advantage of using the Mahalanobis distance is that it is invariant under affine transformations of the data, which means that there is no need to standardize the variables prior to $k$means \citep[see][for more details]{cerioli2005k}.
-The use of the Mahalanobis distance is however far from being the most common choice when using $k$means.
-The main reason is that it is not easy to adapt the $k$means algorithm to take into account the within-group covariance matrices (see \citealp{cerioli2005k, lapidot2018convergence}; and references therein).
-In the tandem approach that we propose, Euclidean distances computed on the ICS components are Mahalanobis distances in the sense of one of the scatter matrices on the original variables.
-Choosing a scatter matrix close to the within-group scatter matrix allows to take into account elliptical clusters without modifying the $k$means algorithm.
+The question of generalizing the $k$means algorithm to the use of the Mahalanobis distance instead of the Euclidean distance has been studied in the literature for a long time. \citet{gnanadesikan1993mahalanobis} provide an example featuring three groups in three dimensions where the Euclidean distance proves inappropriate, in contrast to the Mahalanobis distance based on the within-group dispersion.
+The latter accounts for the elliptical nature of the groups (i.e., correlations).
+Another advantage of using the Mahalanobis distance is its invariance under affine transformations of the data, eliminating the need for variable standardization before clustering \citep[see][for more details]{cerioli2005k}.
+However, the use of the Mahalanobis distance is not the most common choice when applying a generalized variant of $k$means.
+The primary challenge lies in adapting the $k$means algorithm to incorporate the within-group covariance matrix (see \citealp{cerioli2005k, lapidot2018convergence}; and references therein).
+In our proposed tandem approach, Euclidean distances computed on the ICS components represent Mahalanobis distances with respect to one of the scatter matrices on the original variables.
+Opting for a scatter matrix close to the within-group scatter matrix allows the consideration of elliptical clusters without modifying the $k$means algorithm.

-Let $\bo X$ be a $d$-variate real random vector distributed according to a mixture of $q$ Gaussian distributions with $q < d$, different location parameters $\bs\mu_1, \dots, \bs\mu_q$, and the same positive definite covariance matrix $\bs\Sigma_W$:
+Let $\bo X$ be a $d$-variate real random vector distributed according to a mixture of $q$ Gaussian distributions with $q < d$ distinct location parameters $\bs\mu_1, \dots, \bs\mu_q$, and the same positive definite covariance matrix $\bs\Sigma_W$: